markrickert/mark-travels-the-world/_posts/2018-06-08-traveling-sober.md

 Drinking while traveling can be even more expensive than at home since you probably won't know where the cheapest bar in town is.
 I spend a lot of time in Norway and Switzerland where alcohol can be extremely pricey.

+Maybe you're traveling to a country without high standards of water quality... you'll think, "drinking beer is safer than water!"
+You could just invest less than $100 in a [SteriPen](https://www.steripen.com/) and not worry about the water ever again.
+I used one of these for 10 days in Panama and 3 weeks in Peru.
+I didn't have a drop of alcohol and never got sick from SteriPen sterilized water.

 ### Socializing

 I don't need a beer in my hand to have fun with everyone else.
 Though in social situations, having something to hold onto can ease some of my social anxiety-especially when mingling with new people.
 So I typically order an Arnold Palmer from the bar.
 It's 1/3 the price of an alcoholic drink and most people won't even realize It's not a beer since they generally put it in the same type of glass.
 It also givers me something to do with my hands and to "cheers" with.